harryosmar/what-do-i-learn-today/06-05-2020/readme.md

 			p := &v
 		```
 		`p.Abs()` is interpreted as `(*p).Abs().`
-- In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.
+- Choosing a value or pointer receiver.
+In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.